For your customers

 Customer engagement is the responsibility of the entire company - not just one department.
 In order to connect with customers, every department needs to be invested in breaking down the walls between customer and company.

 Getting every team involved with customer engagement requires aligning every teams’ priorities.
 Usually, this means setting KPIs for each department that contributes to the company goals of customer engagement.
-For example, the marketing team could be measured on interactions between customers and marketing material like e-book downloads.
+For example, the marketing team could be measured on interactions between customers and marketing material like ebook downloads.
 Product teams might be measured on the interest in a new beta program.
 And every department will play a role in improving the Net Promoter Score.

-One you’ve started rolling out your strategy, you’ll need to measure your success.
+Once you’ve started rolling out your strategy, you’ll need to measure your success.
 Assuming every department is fulfilling their part of the plan, how effective are your activities in engaging customers?

 If you start to see customer engagement increase, you’re doing something right.
 Invest more heavily in the strategies that are working, and experiment with new ones.